-- Also, in the start of the game the Watcher sees a vision of Thaos, stating that he has a question which he has to know the answer to...
+- Also, in the start of the game the Watcher sees a vision of Thaos, stating that you have a question which he has to know the answer to...

-- Gameplay and Story Segregation: How can the Watcher use spells granted by his god when his god is as dead as a doornail?
+- How can the Watcher use spells granted by Eothas when this god is as dead as a doornail?
 (It's never explicitly settled, but the most common theories are "it's powered by faith, not a god" and "Eothas is Not Quite Dead".)

-- Heel-Face Turn: One of the possible reasons you turned on Thaos: you saw exactly what he had become and tried to stop him.
+- Heel–Face Turn: One of the possible reasons your past self turned on Thaos: they saw exactly what he had become and tried to stop him.

 - I Am Who?: You are a Watcher, someone who somehow has the ability to perceive souls and interact with them.
 Far more important, however, is who you used to be...